mercadoni/instasnacks/README.md

 ## Available Scripts
 In the project directory, you can run:

-This app is going to be a single page a application and i think i can delive it in tuesday august 20th 2019.
+This app is going to be a single page a application and i think i can delive it in wednesday august 21th 2019.

 ### `npm start`
 Runs the app in the development mode.<br>